 Isaiah Bond refused to be denied, and the Alabama football receivers need to follow suit

-Alabama football quarterback Jalen Milroe couldn't help but smile thinking about the play Saturday night.
+Alabama quarterback Jalen Milroe couldn't help but smile thinking about the play last Saturday night.

 Right as sophomore receiver Isaiah Bond was about to go out of bounds early against Middle Tennessee, he lowered his shoulder and popped cornerback Jalen Jackson.
 Bond sent him flying on the sideline, so much so that Jackson's feet literally left the ground.